What Hold's The Nucleus Together?

 - beta decay – The “spin-off” by the neutron membrane, from a free neutron cell, or a neucleon cell in a nuclide.
 The “little bang” of Neu Theory.

 - captive proton – A proton that is held within the neucleonic plasm of a neutron cell.
 The proton is below the S2 surface of the neucleonic membrane, with its charge shell above the S3 surface of the neutron cell.
 There is no charge below the S3 surface.

-- charge shell – Layer of free isotropic spin movement/energy at the accelerating speed of light surrounding the spinning S1 neutral surface of the proton and the spinning S2 neutral surface of the electron.
+- charge shell – Layer of free isotropic split spin movement/energy closing at the accelerating speed of light surrounding the spinning S1 neutral surface of the proton and the spinning S2 neutral surface of the electron.